-All in the Family: Asheville Academy for Girls Reconnects Kentucky Families
+All in the Family: Asheville Academy Reconnects Kentucky Families

 Though we are located in the mountains of North Carolina, we welcome students from every state, including Kentucky.
 Our program helps struggling girls aged 10-14 rebuild relationships with their families.
 For more information, call 1-800-264-8709 today!

-Best Troubled Teen Programs in the United States: Asheville Academy for Girls Works with Kentucky Families
+Best Troubled Teen Programs in the United States: Asheville Academy Works with Kentucky Families

-Asheville Academy for Girls, one of the top troubled teen programs in the United States, helps struggling young girls aged 10-14 return to a healthy path.
+Asheville Academy, one of the top troubled teen programs in the United States, helps struggling young girls aged 10-14 return to a healthy path.
 Our unique approach to therapy allows young girls to transition into adulthood in a positive manner while having the time of their lives.
-Many Kentucky girls who enter Asheville Academy for Girls have become disconnected from the family some experience mood disorders and anxiety; others can exhibit oppositional or defiant behavior, among a wide range of other situations.
-Although puberty is never easy on the family, with Asheville Academy for Girls, troubled Kentucky girls can find success.
+Many Kentucky girls who enter Asheville Academy have become disconnected from the family some experience mood disorders and anxiety; others can exhibit oppositional or defiant behavior, among a wide range of other situations.
+Although puberty is never easy on the family, with Asheville Academy, troubled Kentucky girls can find success.